MicrosoftDocs/power-platform/power-platform/admin/vnet-support-overview.md

 Yes, to enable a Virtual Network support for Power Platform environments, it's essential to have an Azure subscription associated with the Power Platform tenant.

 ### How does Power Platform utilize Azure subnet delegation?
 When a Power Platform environment has a delegated, Azure subnet assigned, it leverages Azure Virtual Network injection to inject the container at runtime into a delegated subnet.
-In this process, a Network Interface Card (NIC) of container is allocated IP address from the delegated subnet.
+In this process, a Network Interface Card (NIC) of container is allocated an IP address from the delegated subnet.
 The communication between the host (Power Platform) and the container occurs through a local port on the container, and the traffic flows over Azure Fabric.

-### Can I utilize an existing VNet (Virtual Network) for Power Platform?
+### Can I utilize an existing Virtual Network for Power Platform?
-Yes, You can utilize an existing Virtual Network (VNet) for Power Platform, as long as a single new subnet within the VNet is delegated specifically to the Power Platform.
-It’s important to note that this delegated subnet should not host any other services.
+Yes, you can utilize an existing Virtual Network for Power Platform, as long as a single, new subnet within the Virtual Network is delegated specifically to Power Platform.
+It’s important to note that this delegated subnet shouldn't host any other services.

 ### Can I use US East 2 as the failover if I have my Power Platform environment in Canada?
-To ensure proper failover, the primary and failover subnets must be provisioned in “canadacentral” and “canadaeast” respectively.
-Additionally, you should set up VNet peering between the primary and failover VNet's with the VNet in “useast2” to enable connectivity
+To ensure proper failover, the primary and failover subnets must be provisioned in **canadacentral** and **canadaeast** respectively.
+For effective failover, create the primary and failover subnets in the **canadacentral** and **canadaeast** regions, respectively.
+Additionally, establish Virthal Network peering between the primary and failover Virtual Networks, including the Virtual Network in the **useast2** region for connectivity.

 ### What is a Dataverse plugin?
 A Dataverse plugin is a piece of custom code that can be deployed into a Power Platform environment.
 This plugin can be configured to run during events (like a change in data) or triggered as a Custom API.
-Refer [Dataverse Plug-ins](/power-apps/developer/data-platform/plug-ins) for more information.
+Learn more: [Dataverse Plug-ins](/power-apps/developer/data-platform/plug-ins)

 ### How does a Dataverse plugin execute?
 A Dataverse plugin operates within a container.
-When the Power Platform environment(s) is assigned a delegated subnet, an IP address from that subnet’s address space is allocated to the Network Interface Card (NIC) of the container.
-Communication between the host (Power Platform) and the container takes place via a local port on the container, with traffic flowing over Azure Fabric.
+When a Power Platform environment is assigned a delegated subnet, an IP address from that subnet’s address space is allocated to the Network Interface Card (NIC) of the container.
+Communication between the host (Power Platform) and the container takes place through a local port on the container, with traffic flowing over Azure Fabric.

 ### Can multiple plugins run within the same container?
-Absolutely!
-In a given Power Platform/Dataverse environment, multiple plugins can indeed operate within the same container.
-Each container consumes 1 IP address from the subnet address space, and remarkably, each container can execute multiple requests.
+Yes.
+In a given Power Platform or Dataverse environment, multiple plugins can indeed operate within the same container.
+Each container consumes one IP address from the subnet address space, and remarkably, each container can execute multiple requests.

 ### How does the infrastructure handle an increase in concurrent plugin executions?
 As the number of concurrent plugin executions increases, the infrastructure automatically auto-scales (out or in) to accommodate the load.
-The subnet delegated to a Power Platform environment(s) should have sufficient address spaces to handle the peak volume of executions for the workloads in that Power Platform environment(s).
+The subnet delegated to a Power Platform environment should have sufficient address spaces to handle the peak volume of executions for the workloads in that Power Platform environment.

-### Who controls the VNet, and network policies associated with it?
+### Who controls the Virtual Network and network policies associated with it?
-As a customer, you have ownership and control over the virtual network and its associated network policies.
-Power Platform, on the other hand, utilizes the allocated IP addresses from the delegated subnet within that virtual network.
+As a customer, you have ownership and control over the Virtual Network and its associated network policies.
+Power Platform, on the other hand, utilizes the allocated IP addresses from the delegated subnet within that Virtual Network.

-### How can I configure virtual network support for Power Platform in Dev/Test without using two separate VNet's in different Azure regions?
+### How can I configure Virtual Network support for Power Platform in Dev/Test environments without using two separate Virtual Networks in different Azure regions?
-While having one VNet and one dedicated subnet in each in primary and secondary Azure regions is necessary for Production workloads to ensure proper failover, for lower environments like Dev/Test, we suggest utilizing a single VNet with two dedicated subnets for Power Platform.
+While having one Virtual Network and one dedicated subnet in each of your primary and secondary Azure regions is necessary for production workloads to ensure proper failover, for Dev/Test environments, we suggest utilizing a single Virtual Network with two dedicated subnets for Power Platform.

 ## Next steps